Vaughan-Peter/Basic-Arduino-Concepts/BinaryCounter/ReadMe.md

 ##  Demo Idea & Resources

-- Record a short **video or GIF** of the LEDs cycling through the count—this is both fun and useful for demonstrations.
+- Record a short **video or GIF** of the LEDs cycling through the count — this is both fun and useful for demonstrations.
 - Check out the [Learning Arduino Concepts YouTube Channel (shorts)](https://www.youtube.com/@Learning-Arduino-Concepts/shorts) for quick, visual Arduino explanations.
-- Check out the [Code In Action(Code In Action)]([https://www.youtube.com/@Learning-Arduino-Concepts/shorts](https://www.youtube.com/shorts/8bdVb5P90oU) for quick, visual Arduino example.
+- Watch the [Code In Action](https://www.youtube.com/shorts/8bdVb5P90oU) example for a quick demonstration.
-- Here's a helpful tutorial video that walks through setting up an Arduino LED binary counter, which is great to embed or reference:

 ---